Jan. 6 committee highlights Trump’s efforts to pressure Pence to overturn election results - NewsBreak

 The committee also worked to show that memos from an attorney for former President Trump made false claims about the electoral process to falsely show the results could be changed.

-Rep. Liz Cheney (R-WY), Vice-Chair of the Jan.
-6 Select Committee, showed a quote from a memo from attorney John Eastman that said in part: “Seven states have transmitted dual slates of electors for the President of the Senate.”
+Rep. Liz Cheney (R-WY), Vice Chair of the Jan.
+6 Select Committee, showed a quote from a memo from attorney John Eastman that said in part: “7 states have transmitted dual slates of electors for the President of the Senate.”

 “Were there in fact dual slates of electors from seven states?”
 Cheney asked Greg Jacob, former counsel to Pence, who testified before the committee in person on Thursday.